jay-shenoy/jay-shenoy/README.md

 ### Once rejected by IIT Bombay for PhD , Trying second time
 ### Once rejected by my own alma matter for PhD

 ### "I am thankful to all those who said NO to me.
-It is because of them I did it myself"
+It is because of them I  started doing by myself"

 ![Just a normal CFD guy ;)](https://cdn.paperpile.com/blog/img/ludwig-boltzmann-1400x700.png)